alistairmcmillan/alistairmcmillan.github.io/_posts/2018-03-20-Building-an-extension-for-Chrome-and-Firefox.markdown

         var targetNode = document.getElementById('T301444200');

         // The application can take a while to load so
-        // if we don't initally find the table, we set
+        // if we don't initially find the table, we set
         // a timer to check back in 5 seconds to see if
         // it's appeared
         if(!targetNode) {